pallets/flask/docs/extensiondev.rst

 Extension Registry`_ and marked appropriately.
 If you want your own extension to be approved you have to follow these guidelines:

+0. An approved Flask extension requires a maintainer.
+In the event an extension author would like to move beyond the project, the project should find a new maintainer including full source hosting transition and PyPI access.
+If no maintainer is available, give access to the Flask core team.
 1. An approved Flask extension must provide exactly one package or module named ``flask_extensionname``.
 They might also reside inside a ``flaskext`` namespace packages though this is discouraged now.